RRua/rrua.github.io/_pages/activities.md

 ## Scientific Review and Sub-Review

+- IEEE Conference on Software Quality, Reliability and Security (QRS) – 2024
 - IEEE Conference on Software Quality, Reliability and Security (QRS) – 2023
 - IEEE Conference on Software Quality, Reliability and Security (QRS) – 2022
 - International Conference on ICT For Sustainability (ICT4S) - 2022